martincostello/update-dotnet-sdk/README.md

 By default, the channel to use for daily builds is derived from the current SDK version specified in the `global.json` file in your GitHub repository.

+Below is an example of using the action to update to the latest daily build of the current .NET SDK version on the branch which the workflow is run from.

 ```yml
 steps: